ripaclub/zf2-sphinxsearch-tool/README.md

 Sphinx Search Tool
 ==================

-An utility that provides a set of tools to configure and handle Sphinx Search engine.
+An utility that provides a set of tools to configure and handle Sphinx Search configurations and sources.

-The main purpose is to provide an automated way to build a fully functional and correct Sphinx Search configuration, starting from a ZF2 module configuration file.
+The main purpose is to provide an automated way to build a Sphinx Search configuration starting from a ZF2 configuration file.

 It runs from the command line as standalone CLI tool or can be installed as a ZF2 module.